Ekaterina Siurina, Soprano

 Significant role debuts have included Gilda at the Royal Opera, Covent Garden and Deutsche Oper Berlin and Bordaux Opera Servilia in Mozart's La Clemenza di Titoat the Paris Opera Garnier, also available on DVD.

 Ms. Siurina’s Italian debut was as Susanna in Le Nozze di Figaro at Teatro alla Scala, Milano.
-Following her Italian appearance was Elisir d’Amore with the Paris Opera, Bastille and Ilia in Idomineo recorded live for the Decca label on DVD at the 2006 Salzburg Festival, commemorating Mozart’s 250th birthday.
+Following her Italian appearance was Elisir d’Amore with the Paris Opera, Bastille and Ilia in Idomeneo recorded live for the Decca label on DVD at the 2006 Salzburg Festival, commemorating Mozart’s 250th birthday.

 Ms. Siurina made her Metropolitan Opera debut in October, 2006 singing the role of Gilda with Juan Pons.
 She was invited back to the Metropolitan in November 2007, to sing the role of Susanna in Le Nozze di Figaro, performing with Bryn Terfel, who sang his final Figaro during these performances.

 In addition to opera, Ekaterina has also appeared on the concert stage, performing as the soprano soloist in Carl Orff’s Carmina Burana with The Royal Philharmonic Orchestra of London and with the Danish Radio Symphony Orchestra, conducted by Yuri Temirkanov and Mozart’s Mass in C minor with the Orchestra de Paris.
+She also sing as the soprano soloist in Rossini's Stabat Mater in Paris and on tour.